 A Targeted Treatment

 If your severe headaches are accompanied by jaw pain, jaw clicking, chewing difficulties, neck soreness and/or facial tenderness; you could have temporomandibular joint disorder.
-Fortunately, by assessing your individual symptoms, Drs.
-Paul and Adam Hahn can determine the exact cause of each.
-If they determine that you do suffer from temporomandibular joint disorder, they can also provide an effective treatment that will stop TMD symptoms, whether it’s headaches, clicking in the jaw or something else.
+Fortunately, by assessing your individual symptoms, Dr. Adam Hahn can determine the exact cause of each.
+If he determines that you do suffer from temporomandibular joint disorder, the office can also provide an effective treatment that will stop TMD symptoms, whether it’s headaches, clicking in the jaw or something else.
 To learn more, contact Smile Columbia today or call (803) 781-9090.